Canyoning experience for people with disabilities: Adaptive canyoning in Ticino

 • Down syndrom,

 Come alone, with friends, family, a living group or work colleagues.
-Trust yourself and trust yourself to do something.
+Trust yourself and have trust in yourself to do it.
 It is your life, your tour, your decision and in any case a wonderful experience that you will live on for a long time.